MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 1. Run the performance test suite.

-    Execute the application to measure the performance improvements:
+    Run the following command in the Visual Studio Code terminal to generate performance metrics for the refactored code:

     ```bash
     dotnet run
     ```

+1. Save the new performance metrics in a file named **optimized_metrics.txt**.

+    Use the EXPLORER view to create a text file named optimized_metrics.txt in the Benchmarks folder, and then copy the console output into the optimized_metrics.txt file.

-    Compare the new performance metrics with your baseline measurements from the first task.
-You should observe:
+1. Take a minute to manually compare the optimized performance metrics with your baseline measurements from the first task.

-    - Significantly reduced order processing time (from 2000-3000ms to under 500ms)
+    You should observe the following performance improvements:

-    - Faster product lookup operations
+    - Significantly faster product lookup operations.
-    - Improved search performance
+    - Improved search performance.
-    - Better inventory management response times

-1. Execute the comprehensive benchmark suite.

-    Run the detailed performance benchmarks to get precise measurements:

-    ```bash
-    dotnet run -c Release -- benchmark
-    ```

-    Review the BenchmarkDotNet reports, which provide detailed statistics including:

-    - Mean execution times with confidence intervals
-    - Memory allocation patterns
-    - Throughput measurements
+    - Reduced order processing time.
-    - Statistical significance of improvements
+    - Improved performance of concurrent operations.

-1. Validate functional correctness.

-    Ensure that the optimizations haven't introduced functional regressions:
+    Verify the functional correctness for the refactored code.

-    - Verify that order totals are calculated correctly
+    - Verify that order totals are calculated correctly.
-    - Confirm that inventory levels are updated properly
+    - Confirm that inventory levels are updated properly.
-    - Test that email notifications are sent successfully
+    - Verify that email notifications are sent successfully.
-    - Validate that security validation still functions
+    - Validate that security validation still functions.

-1. Run the unit test suite.
+1. Build and run the unit test project.

-    Execute the existing unit tests to ensure code correctness:
+    For example, in the Visual Studio Code terminal, navigate to the **ContosoOnlineStore.Tests** folder and run the following command:

     ```bash
     dotnet test